The Sirens of Time: Release

+Rerelease

+In June 2024, it was announced that The Sirens of Time would be getting a remastered and re-edited "director's cut" to celebrate 25 years since the creation of Big Finish.
+The 'Redux' version of the story was released on November 26 2024, with four pricing tiers available to buy - Bronze, Silver, Gold, and Platinum.
+The Bronze tier provided both the original release and the redux version as download-only, whilst the Silver tier provided everything from the Bronze tier plus a collectors' edition CD, which has both versions of the story, extra audio interviews, and bonus tracks.
+The Gold tier provided everything from the Bronze and Silver tiers, with an additional cassette, and the Platinum tier provided everything previously mentioned as well as prints of photos from both recording sessions.
+All tiers above Bronze were restricted in the number of copies available; Silver was limited to 1000 copies, Gold was limited to 150, and Platinum limited to 100.
+Additionally, people could only order one limited edition release per customer.

+The Sirens of Time Redux was released with favourable reception from fans, being regarded as a "brilliant release to celebrate the 25th anniversary of Doctor Who at Big Finish" by some and a "fresh take on Big Finish's first story".

 Reception

-As the first audio drama released by Big Finish, The Sirens of Time has been received as flawed but with signs of what Big Finish would achieve with later releases.
+As the first Doctor Who audio drama released by Big Finish, The Sirens of Time has been received as flawed but with signs of what Big Finish would achieve with later releases.

 Writing for FanSided website "Winter Is Coming", James Aggas noted that the story's format differs from other Doctor Who stories involving multiple versions of the Doctor.
 By having each version of the Doctor feature in their own story, only to meet for the conclusion in the final episode, this created problems of inconsistency between the four episodes.
 The tone of the first episode, featuring McCoy interacting with larger-than-life characters, differs from that of the second and third, which were much more grounded.
 Reviewers agree that the first episode has the weakest script of the three, and McCoy's character suffers as a result.
 The story was seen to suffer somewhat from the format, as each episode lasts only 30 minutes and the script struggles to fit a full story inside each of them, and the "meat" of the story doesn't begin until the final episode.

 The vocal performances were praised, particularly those of Davison and Baker.
 The interactions between the three Doctors in the final episode was also a high point because of the chemistry between the actors.
 Mowat shows range in her vocal performance as she plays ostensibly different characters in each episode, only revealed to be the same character in the story's conclusion.